Willem de Kooning: Career

-Marriage to Elaine de Kooning

-Elaine had admired Willem's artwork before meeting him; in 1938 her teacher introduced her to de Kooning at a Manhattan cafeteria when she was 20 and he 34.
-After meeting, he began to instruct her in drawing and painting.
-They painted in Willem's loft at 143 West 21st Street, and he was known for his harsh criticism of her work, "sternly requiring that she draw and redraw a figure or still life and insisting on fine, accurate, clear linear definition supported by precisely modulated shading."
-He even destroyed many of her drawings, but this "impelled Elaine to strive for both precision and grace in her work".
-When they married in 1943, she moved into his loft and they continued sharing studio spaces.

-Elaine and Willem de Kooning had what was later called an open marriage; they both were casual about sex and about each other's affairs.
-Elaine had affairs with men who helped further Willem's career, such as Harold Rosenberg, who was a renowned art critic, Thomas B. Hess, who was a writer about art and managing editor for ARTnews, and Charles Egan, owner of the Charles Egan Gallery.

-Willem had a daughter, Lisa de Kooning, in 1956, as a result of his affair with Joan Ward.
-He also had a romance with Ruth Kligman after her affair with Jackson Pollock ended with his death in a car crash in 1956.

-Elaine and Willem both struggled with alcoholism, which eventually led to their separation in 1957.
-While separated, Elaine remained in New York, struggling with poverty, and Willem moved to Long Island and dealt with depression.
-Despite bouts with alcoholism, they both continued painting.
-Although separated for nearly twenty years, they never divorced, and ultimately reunited in 1976.

 Work

 Early work

 De Kooning's paintings of the 1930s and early 1940s are abstract still-lifes characterised by geometric or biomorphic shapes and strong colours.
 They show the influence of his friends Davis, Gorky and Graham, but also of Arp, Joan Miró, Mondrian and Pablo Picasso.
-In the same years de Kooning also painted a series of solitary male figures, either standing or seated, against undefined backgrounds; many of these are unfinished.
+In the same years, De Kooning also painted a series of solitary male figures, either standing or seated, against undefined backgrounds; many of these are unfinished.

-Black and white abstracts
+Black-and-white abstracts

-By 1946, de Kooning had begun a series of black and white paintings, which he would continue into 1949.
-During this period he had his first one-man show at the Charles Egan Gallery in 1948 consisting largely of black and white works, although a few pieces have passages of bright color.
+By 1946, De Kooning had begun a series of black-and-white paintings, which he would continue into 1949.
+During this period he had his first one-man show at the Charles Egan Gallery in 1948 consisting largely of black-and-white works, although a few pieces have passages of bright color.
 De Kooning's black paintings are important to the history of abstract expressionism owing to their densely impacted forms, their mixed media, and their technique.